elingaard/deep-dehom/README.md

 This code is experimental and mainly serves as a reference for replicating the results in the paper "De-homogenization using Convolutional Neural Networks" (https://arxiv.org/abs/2105.04232)

 ## Installation
-To train your own model or run one of the pre-trained model start by installing the required packages:
+To train your own model or run one of the pre-trained models start by installing the required packages:
 ```
 conda create -n deepdehom python=3.8 (Optional)
 conda activate deepdehom (Optional)